airr-community/airr-standards/docs/formats/rearrangements.rst

 Rearrangement Schema
 ===============================

-See the formatting overview for details on how to structure this data.
+See the :ref:`format overview <DataRepresentations>` for details on how to structure this data.

 **"Junction" versus "CDR3"**